ThatGarlicDude/LibPacSorter/INSTALL.md

 ## Steps to Install

+1. Open your terminal, and clone the repository by using: `git clone --recurse-submodules https://github.com/ThatGarlicDude/LibPacSorter.git`

-1. Create the build directory inside the root of the project (LibPacSorter) using: `mkdir build`
+2. Create the build directory inside the root of the project (LibPacSorter) using: `mkdir build`

-2. Build the project with CMake using: `cmake -S . -B build`
+3. Build the project with CMake using: `cmake -S . -B build`

-3. Compile the project using: `cmake --build build`
+4. Compile the project using: `cmake --build build`

-4. Install the project using: `sudo cmake --install build`
+5. Install the project using: `sudo cmake --install build`

+6. After installing, update the shared libraries by running: `sudo ldconfig`